macias34/todo-react/README.md

 # todo-react
-Beginner TODO React App made from scratch.
+Todo App made using React, using Context for managing state.